khanhhuynh0505/Thesis_ROS/README.md

 * Turtlebot3 Burger
 * Gazebo (simulation)

-# Description
+## Description
 Create a controller script in Python for a Turtlebot3 Burger with regard to line following and sign detection purposes.
-Simulate the robot in Gazebo
+Simulate the robot in Gazebo.